take0a/docs.getdbt.com/website/docs.ja/docs/cloud-integrations/overview.md

 <Card
     title="dbt Snowflake Native App (preview)"
     link="/docs/cloud-integrations/snowflake-native-app"
-    body="Learn about the dbt Snowflake Native App and how you can access key dbt Cloud features within the Snowflake platform." icon="snowflake"/>
+    body="Learn about the dbt Snowflake Native App and how you can access key dbt features within the Snowflake platform." icon="snowflake"/>

 <Card